migueltwo/migueltwo/README.md

 - 👋 Hi, I’m @migueltwo
 - 👀 I’m interested in translate
 - 🌱 I’m currently learning about spanish
-- 💞️ I’m looking to collaborate on translation, writing and finally
+- 💞️ I’m looking to collaborate on translation, writing
 - 📫 How to reach me @miguelcontactmkt@gmail.com

 <!---